ForgeRock/forgeops/etc/backup/README.md

-# Backup Strategies for the ForgeOps Identity Platform
+# Backup Strategies for the ForgeRock Identity Platform

 For backup, use Kubernetes volume snapshots, and perform offline backups in another container: